GUIDELINES AND RESTRICTIONS

 We acknowledge that without financial support from businesses, many community Parade entries would not be possible or as fabulous as they would otherwise be!

 Equally, Sydney Gay and Lesbian Mardi Gras would simply not exist without the generous financial support of our Sponsors and Event Supporters.
-The revenue that comes from these partnerships is a significant funding source for the operational delivery of the Parade, and to ensure this:
+The revenue that comes from these partnerships is a significant funding source for the operational delivery of the Parade.
+Corporate partners make up between 10-12% of Parade floats with the reminder allocated to community.

 ELIGIBLE PARADE ENTRY FINANCIAL SUPPORTERS

-Sydney Gay and Lesbian Mardi Gras reserves the right to request further information on the background of your supporter and make further decisions about its suitability for the parade outside this criteria
+All financial supporters must be disclosed upon application of your parade entry.
+Sydney Gay and Lesbian Mardi Gras reserves the right to request further information on the background of your supporter and make further decisions about its suitability for the parade outside this criteria.

-For guidance on this, please contact the Parade Office at the time of submitting your Application .
+For guidance on this, please contact the Parade Officer at the time of submitting your Application.
 We are happy to review on a case by case basis and will take into consideration the nature of the association with the proposed float entry and proposed acknowledgement.

-Entries are allowed to show a message from their supporter in two locations on their Entry (e.g. one on each side).
+Entries are allowed to show a message from their supporter in two locations on their Entry as stipulated below.

 The message must show support for the LGBTQI community or issues that are relevant to LGBTQI’s.
 Find out what your supporter wants to say – what is it that they believe in?
 If they believe in their LGBTQI employees, in diversity, in marriage equality these can all be expressed in your signage.

-- You can acknowledge your supporter(s) twice on your Entry (e.g. once on each side of your vehicle).
+• You can acknowledge your supporter(s) twice on your Entry (e.g. once on each side of your vehicle or banners).

-- Lettering in the supporter acknowledgement must not exceed 45cm in height
+• Lettering in the supporter acknowledgement must not exceed 15cm in height and be no more than 15 words maximum.

-- The length of the supporter(s) message cannot be more that 50% of the length of the vehicle.
+• The full length of the supporter(s) message and logo cannot be more than 60cm

-This is the only way your supporter(s) can be acknowledged on your Entry.
-Logos in isolation or the inclusion of product names, commercial website addresses are not permitted.
-The specifics of signage sizing are in the Information Pack that follows your Expression of Interest.
+• Logos in isolation or the inclusion of product names, commercial website addresses are not permitted.

 Appropriate Examples include:

-- ABC Industrial is proud to be associated with the Lesbian and Gay singers
+• ABC Industrial is proud to be support the Lesbian and Gay singers

 You must detail the names of any supporters(s) and their message on your Registration form.